pruizf/disco/README.md

 ## Metadata

 DISCO has collected several metadata about the texts and authors and made it explicit and accessible, using technologies like TEI and linked open data.
-The HTML sources contained relevant information for identifying author metadata, within a non-standardized text-string, which mentioned the author's place and year of birth and death, their profession etc.; the level of detail varied across authors.
+The HTML sources contained relevant information for identifying author metadata, within a non-standardized text-string, which mentioned the author's place and year of birth and death, their profession etc. **heb: No encontré ejemplos de profesiones!**; the level of detail varied across authors.
 First, the project collected these data and identified them explicitly.
-Second, missing information was inferred.
+Second, missing information was inferred or actively researched.
 For example, in some cases the original sources mentioned a city of birth, in other cases just the country.
 Countries and continents were added for all authors.
-Finally, VIAF IDs for authors were added (details below)
+Finally, VIAF IDs for authors were added (details below).

 **These metadata make it now possible for researchers to create their own subcorpora, for example *female authors from Cuba that were born between certain years in the 19th Century*.**